aiven/devportal/docs/platform/howto/setup-vpc-peering-azure.rst

 Peer your network with the VPC
 ------------------------------

-For an Azure virtual network peering's state to become connected between networks A and B, a peering must be created both from network A to B and from B to A.
+For an Azure virtual network peering state to become connected between networks A and B, a peering must be created both from network A to B and from B to A.
 See `Azure documentation <https://docs.microsoft.com/en-us/azure/virtual-network/create-peering-different-subscriptions>`_ for an overview.
-In the case of Project VPCs, one of the networks is located in the Aiven subscription and the Aiven platform handles creating the peering from that network to the network you wish to peer.
+In the case of Project VPC, one of the networks is located in the Aiven subscription and the Aiven platform handles creating the peering from that network to the network you wish to peer.
 For this the Aiven platform's `Active Directory application object <https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals>`_ needs permissions in your subscription.
 Because the peering is between subscriptions with different AD tenants, an application object is also needed to your AD tenant, which can be used to create the peering from your network to Aiven once it's been given permissions to do so.

 Preparation
 -----------

-The support for cross tenant peerings is relatively new, and the Azure portal does not yet have full support for this.
+The support for cross tenant peering is relatively new, and the Azure portal does not yet have full support for this.
 Managing most of the resources in this guide currently only works with the `Azure CLI <https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest>`_, but can typically be viewed with the web console (tested on CLI v2.23.0 and above).

 Likewise the :doc:`Aiven CLI </docs/tools/cli>` is needed to set up peering connections for Azure currently - web console support is coming soon.